ablab/spades/assembler/src/projects/pathracer/README.md

 - `--debug`: enable extensive debug console output
 - `--draw`: draw pictures around the interesting edges
-- `--export-event-graph`: export Event Graph in .cereal format
+- `--export-event-graph`: export Event Graph in binary format

 _In addition:_ Some other developer options that are not supposed to be tuned by the end-user.
 Could be removed in further releases.